-This report looks back at the main regulatory updates in the Middle Eastern and North African (MENA) telecoms sector between April and October 2020.
+Our latest report summarises the main regulatory developments in the Middle East and North Africa telecoms sector between October 2020 and January 2021: